vijay-raghav/vijay-raghav.github.io/_posts/2022-11-30-What-Is-App-Store-Optimization-And-Why-You-Should-Care.md

 For iOS, showing this prompt is limited to three occurrences per app within a 365 day period so it's important to be careful while implementing this feature.
 Similarly, Google Play has a quota system in place to limit how often a user can be shown the review dialog.

-## Case in point : The USGA Championships app

 ### Recommendations :
 - Implement in app update to allow users to rate the app.
 This can be triggered when the user has opened the app during the tournament, or favorites a player or scrolls through the feed.